-The survey will collect information on Canadians' health and health habits.
+The survey collects information on Canadians' health and health habits.
 The first part of the survey is a household interview, which includes questions on many health-related topics.
-The second part of the survey involves a visit to a mobile clinic to collect direct physical measures such as blood pressure, height and weight, bone density and vision tests.
+The second part of the survey involves a visit to a mobile examination center to collect direct physical measures such as blood pressure, height and weight, bone density and vision tests.

 Block Information Confidentiality

 Data are collected under the authority of the Statistics Act, Revised Statutes of Canada, 1985, Chapter S-19.
 Your information will be kept strictly confidential.

 Block Information on Data sharing agreements and record linkage

 Data sharing agreements

 To avoid duplication of surveys, Statistics Canada has signed agreements with Health Canada and the Public Health Agency of Canada to share the information collected during this survey.
 They have agreed to keep the information confidential and use it only for statistical purposes.

 The information you provide to us can only be shared with your consent.
 Your name, address, telephone number and health number will not be shared.